 We have a clothing problem in the United States and it has nothing to do with outdated fashion.
 The problem is what we do with the clothes we no longer wear.

-The EPA reports that over 16 million tons of clothing and textiles end up in landfills every year, comprising over 5 percent of total space.
-By comparison, we recycle only 2.6 million tons.
+The EPA reports that over 17 million tons of clothing and textiles end up in landfills every year, comprising over 5.8% of total space.
+By comparison, we recycle only 2.5 million tons.
 The most common solution lies in the middle: donating your unwanted clothing for reuse.

 Is Your Unwanted Clothing Reusable?

 What if you need to dispose of clothing that’s torn or stained to the extent that it’s no longer wearable?
 Secondhand stores and charities like Goodwill, Easter Seals, The Purple Heart Foundation, and the Salvation Army accept all textiles for donation as long as they aren’t “wet or contaminated with hazardous materials.”
 This is possible because volunteers can make small repairs and secondhand stores have established relationships with textile recyclers to handle unsold clothing.
 Other organizations such as PlanetAid provide usable clothing to sellers in other countries to distribute in their stores.

 Of course, shoppers are more likely to purchase clothing that’s in good condition.
 But in the case of Goodwill, clothing that doesn’t sell in the store has a third and fourth chance for reuse through auctions and outlet stores before recycling even comes into play.
 Those 16 million tons of clothing and textiles in landfills aren’t there because secondhand stores are getting unsellable clothes; they’re there because consumers assume their unwanted clothes aren’t usable and throw them into the trash.